x69420/DoctrineEncryptBundle/Resources/doc/installation.md

 ### Step 2: Enable the bundle

-Enable the bundle in the kernel:
+Enable the bundle in the kernel by adding it:

 ``` php
 <?php